meowmeowahr/kevinbotlib/docs/robot.md

 This should leave the robot in a state where it's ready for a code restart

+!!! info
+    This will cause the application to end with exit code `64`

 ### `SIGUSR2`

 This will trigger an **emergency shutdown** similar to hitting space on the Control Console

+!!! info
+    This will cause the application to end with exit code `65`

 !!! example
     If the robot code's PID (process id) is 1234, you can run the following command to gracefully shut it down: